“You are what you eat”!!

 This has been a well-rehearsed phrase of many a personal trainer, but sometimes it does not seem to sink in.
 Food and drink are a necessity for a healthy life: to rebuild the cells of our body, to provide energy, and keep our body at the right temperature.
 It is essential to eat the right combination in order to keep from overheating, recover from injury, and to play the sport and live the life we enjoy at the varying levels and intensity.

-The problem with the human is it has become greedy and eats for satiable desire and sociability, we lavish each other with dinner parties and gifts of “treats”.
-We are also not educated as to what the balance on our plates should look like and many people do not pay attention until they feel the need to lose weight.
+The problem with the human is it has become greedy and eats for satiable desire and sociability, we lavish each other with dinner parties and gifts of “treats” in the form of luxury food items – Chocolates.
+Many are not educated as to what the balance on our plates should look like and many people do not pay attention until they feel the need to lose weight.

 Hydration is necessary to keep the fluids of the body at the right consistency so that the pumps and filters (heart, liver, kidney etc) can move these fluids and filter them with ease.
 If the blood is too thick due to dehydration we put extra load on these organs.
 If we are dehydrated all the cells of the body are thirsty, making muscles less elastic because they are stiffer, making our eyes less responsive so worse sight, making our digestive system struggle because the food does not flow so easily – these are just a few issues that crop up.
 Fluids are also used to cool us down in the form of evaporation – we sweat and perspire films of water which evaporate keeping us cool, if we do not have enough fluid we will not seat and we will overheat.
 Overheating is very dangerous.